encoredev/encore/docs/how-to/firebase-auth.md

 That's it!
 You can now call your Encore application and pass in Firebase tokens.
 Encore will run your auth handler and validate the token against Firebase Auth.

+## Frontend

+Firebase offers a [npm package](https://www.npmjs.com/package/firebase) for your web frontend which makes it really simple to create a login/signup flow inside your web app as well as getting the token required to communicate with your Encore backend.

+For a fully working backend + frontend example see the [Firebase Auth Example](https://github.com/encoredev/examples/tree/main/firebase-auth) in our examples repo.